zudochkin/awesome-newsletters/README.md

 - [TED](https://www.ted.com/newsletter).
 Inspiration in your inbox by TED
 - [KickStarter](https://www.kickstarter.com/newsletters).
 Projects We Love archive by KickStarter
 - [Startup Digest](https://www.startupdigest.com/reading-lists).
 Curated reading materials from around the world, customized by your interests.
-- A free weekly newsletter featuring the best and hand curated links related to domains, development, monetization, how to guides, tips and tricks, resources, events and more.
-[This Week in Domains](http://www.thisweekindomains.com/)
 - [My Morning Routine](https://mymorningroutine.com/).
 My Morning Routine is an independent online magazine that brings you a brand new, inspiring morning routine every Wednesday.
 - [wpMail.me](http://wpmail.me/).
 A free WordPress Newsletter, once a week, with a round-up of WordPress news and articles.
 [Archive](http://wpmail.me/newsletters/).
 - [Handwritten newsletter](http://www.thnkclrly.com/newsletter/).
 The Think Clearly newsletter gives you little reflection exercises to help you in your daily life.
 It is created with love and admiration.
 [Archive](http://www.thnkclrly.com/category/thinking-clearly/).